-Date of publication: September 2018 Review date: September 2019

-Child protection and safeguarding policy 3
+Child protection and safeguarding policy Error!
+Bookmark not defined.

-Policy statement and principles Child protection statement Policy principles Policy aims
+Policy statement and principles Child protection statement Policy principles Policy aims Error!
+Bookmark not defined.

 Safeguarding legislation and guidance 5

-Roles and responsibilities The Designated Safeguarding Lead The Deputy Designated Safeguarding Lead The governing body The headteacher
+Roles and responsibilities The Designated Safeguarding Lead The Deputy Designated Safeguarding Lead The governing body The headteacher 7 9 9

-Good practice guidelines and staff code of conduct
+Good practice guidelines and staff code of conduct 11

-Abuse of position of trust
+Abuse of position of trust 12

-Children who may be particularly vulnerable
+Children who may be particularly vulnerable 12

+Children with special educational needs and disabilities or who o have mental health needs.13

-Early Help and use of the Early Help Assessment process
+Early Help and use of the Early Help Assessment process 13

 Attendance 14

-Children Missing from Education
+Children Missing from Education 15

-Children who run away or go missing from home or care
+Children who run away or go missing from home or care 16

-Helping children to understand and recognise risk and iden tify available support16
+Helping children to understand and recognise risk and identify v available support17

-Support for pupils, families and staff involved in a child pro- tection issue17
+Support for pupils, families and staff involved in a child protect tion issue18

-Complaints procedure
+Complaints procedure 19

-Staff reporting concerns about a colleague or other adult w (Whistleblowing)
+Staff reporting concerns about a colleague or other adult who (Whistleblowing)

-Managing allegations against staff
+Managing allegations against staff 20

-Staff training 20
+Staff training 21

-Safer recruitment 21
+Safer recruitment 22

-Site security 23
+Site security 24

-Behaviour management 23
+Behaviour management Searching

-Record keeping 23
+Record keeping 25

-Confidentiality and information sharing 24
+Confidentiality and information sharing 26

-Extended school and off-site arrangements 26
+Extended school and off-site arrangements 28

-Photography and images 26
+Photography and images 28

 Online safety Online communication between staff and pupils

-Child protection procedures 28
+Child protection procedures 30 30 31 31 31

-Recognising abuse

-Physical abuse

-Emotional abuse

-Sexual abuse Neglect

-Indicators of abuse

-Impact of abuse

-Taking action 30

-If a member of staff or volunteer is concerned about a pupil's welfare 30

-If a pupil discloses to a member of staff or volunteer
+Taking action If a member of staff or volunteer is concerned about a pupil's welfare If a pupil discloses to a member of staff or volunteer Notifying parents 32 32 33

-Notifying parents 31

-Making a referral to Children's Social Care 32
+Making a referral to Children's Social Care Statutory assessments

-Statutory assessments

-Submitting child protection referrals 32
+Submitting child protection referrals 35

-Staff reporting directly to child protection agencies 33
+Staff reporting directly to child protection agencies 35

 What will Children's Social Care do?
-33
+36

-Bullying, peer on peer abuse and harmful sexual behaviour.
-34
+Bullying, peer on peer abuse and harmful sexual behaviour Peer on peer sexual violence and harassment Youth produced sexual imagery ('sexting') 38

+Serious violence 47

-Contextual safeguarding
+Contextual safeguarding 47

-Peer on peer sexual violence and harassment 35

-Youth produced sexual imagery ('sexting') 41

-Child sexual exploitation (CSE) 44
+Child sexual exploitation and child criminal exploitation 48

-So-called Honour based violence 45

-Female Genital Mutilation 45
+So-called Honour based violence Female Genital Mutilation Forced Marriage 50

-Forced Marriage 46

-Protecting children from radicalisation and extremism 45
+Protecting children from radicalisation and extremism 51

-Children who are looked after or were previously looked after
+Children who are looked after or were previously looked after Care leavers

-Care leavers .
-48

-Private fostering arrangements
+Private fostering arrangements 53

-Related safeguarding portfolio policies 49
+Related safeguarding portfolio policies 54

-Domestic abuse 49
+Domestic abuse 54

-Homelessness
+Homelessness 55

-Special Circumstances

-Work Experience

-Children staying with host families

-Boarding Schools and Children's Homes Children and the court system

-Children with family members in prison
+Special Circumstances.
+Alternative provision Work experience Children and the court system Children with family members in prison Local issues.
+55 55 56 56

-Local issues

-Appendices